yiremorlans/rendervous/README.md

 ## Lessons Learned

+I knew I wanted to incorporate an MVC structure to maintain organization during development but also to allow future improvements and features to be implemented post-production of rendervous.
+New features can eaasily be worked into a new or exisiting model (thanks mongoose), followed by logic and data retrieval within the controllers to then routing and paths be configured accordingly.

+It was important to me to have a robust code base that would fascilitate incorporating new features, but also modularity so that the views could be swapped out to integrate a different front-end library, like React.
+TailwindCSS + DaisyUI combination offered components and additional UI support I had envisioned for a clean aesthetic and user friendly experience as part of rendervous' core features.

-Had to get more comfortable with many technologies while creating a full stack web app that incorporates a node.js MVC structure.
-I wanted a user friendly and robust UI, and that involved learning how to manipulate elements through various CSS properties and incorporating front end frameworks and components like DaisyUI plugin and TailwindCSS.
-A good portion involved using package libraries' respective documentation to troubleshoot issues encountered along the way.
-The team incorporated method-override to send put requests through forms making Happy Notes a RESTful application.
-Our devs also required a deep dive into understanding relationships in a non-relational database like for implementing subdocuments within the schema using mongoose and one-to-many relationships data model.
-The use of the MVC structure for this project allowed the devs to work on sections of the program logic at the same time while using git, making collaboration easier.
+A good portion involved using package libraries' respective documentation to troubleshoot issues encountered along the way, like method-override to send put requests through forms making rendervous a RESTful application.

 <!-- CONTRIBUTING -->
 ## Contributing